epiccakeking/aops-enhanced/README.md

 # aops-enhanced
-A no setup required script to improve AoPS
+A no setup required script intended to improve the experience on artofproblemsolving.com.
+This script is not made by or affiliated with AoPS Incorporated.